polysimtools/pysimm/README.md

 which can be listed by calling `docker ps`.

-Acknowledgements
+Acknowledgments
 ================
-This material is based upon work supported by the National Science Foundation under Grant No. (ACI-1613155).
+This material is based upon work supported by:
+ * National Science Foundation under Grant No. (ACI-1613155)
+ * U.S. Departement of Energy under Grant No. (DE-FG02-17ER16362)